Harikesh10/Harikesh_43732003/README.md

 --> Revised the concepts of js , if else, loop, math functions

 --> Create a random number guessing game  between computer and us

+#### 03/04/2025

+--> Revised the concepts of css and js , basic shit